fpem123/GPT2-marketing-man/README.md

 * Second, Fill text in "text"!
 This will be base of marketing man style text!

-* And then, Fill number in "samples"!
+* And then, Fill number in "num_samples"!
 The app generates sample number of text!

 * If you select 'long' type, be fill number in "length"!
 The app generates text of that size

 ### ** Post parameter **

-#### /GPT2-marketing-man/short

-    text: The base text to generate a word.
-    samples: How many generate word?

-#### /GPT2-marketing-man/long
+#### /infer/GPT2-marketing-man

     text: The base text to generate marketing man style text.
-    samples: How many generate text?
+    num_samples: How many generate text?
     length: Size of text.

-### Output format

-#### /GPT2-marketing-man/short

-    {
-        number: word,
-        number: word,
-        number: word,
-        ...
-    }

-#### /GPT2-marketing-man/long

-    {
-        number: generated text,
-        number: generated text,
-        number: generated text,
-        ...
-    }

 ### ** With CLI **

-#### /GPT2-marketing-man/short
+#### /infer/GPT2-marketing-man

 Input example

-    curl -X POST "https://main-gpt2-marketing-man-fpem123.endpoint.ainize.ai/GPT2-marketing-man/short" -H "accept: application/json" -H "Content-Type: multipart/form-data" -F "text=Hello " -F "samples=3"
+    curl -X POST "https://feature-add-torch-serve-gpt-2-server-gkswjdzz.endpoint.ainize.ai/infer/GPT2-marketing-man" -H "accept: */*" -H "Content-Type: application/json" -d "{\"text\":\"Hi There is a Test.\",\"num_samples\":5,\"length\":20}"

 Output example

     {
-        "0": ",",
-        "1": " for",
-        "2": " Bit"
-    }

-#### /GPT2-marketing-man/long

-Input example

-    curl -X POST "https://main-gpt2-marketing-man-fpem123.endpoint.ainize.ai/GPT2-marketing-man/long" -H "accept: application/json" -H "Content-Type: multipart/form-data" -F "text=Hello, " -F "samples=3" -F "length=50"

-Output example

-    {
-        "0": "Hello, world!
-Welcome to The Daily Apple!
-When I first started blogging, my first thought was, “Wow, I could actually do this.”
-In 2007, with the help of my daughter, I launched The Daily Apple website.
-As a", "1": "Hello, welcome to The Sims.  : Defining and Measuring Service Quality 309 Copyright 2010 Cengage Learning.
-All Rights Reserved.
-May not be copied, scanned, or duplicated, in whole or in part.
-Due to electronic rights, some third", "2": "Hello, this is Mr. Clausen.
-This is my wife.
-I see that you are well aware that the airline reservation system is extremely difficult for the average consumer to use.
-I have thought about it, and after some discussion it seemed to me that perhaps"
-    }
+        "0": "Hi There is a Test.
+What Can I Do?
+The first thing you should do is to know that there is a problem!", "1": "Hi There is a Test.
+It Is a Good Idea…\nTest your relationship knowledge with a book test.
+This is a great", "2": "Hi There is a Test.
+You must answer the quiz correctly to proceed.
+0 points: You must answer correctly to proceed.
+2", "3": "Hi There is a Test.
+I mean, what is the difference?
+There is no such thing as an absolute test but if you", "4": "Hi There is a Test.
+A customer ’ s satisfaction with a service firm is based on how he perceives that the firm" }